bleemeo/glouton/inputs/vsphere/testdata/README.md

     - ResourcePool-*
 4. Additionally, some parts of some files can be taken off, e.g., the history of redundant events in the EventManager or SessionManager.
 It prevents from versioning thousands of useless XML lines.
+   For device description files (HostSystem-*, ...), only the properties referenced in `properties.go` can be kept.